szacchino/liferay7_debug_bar/README.md

 # Debug Bar for Liferay 7.0.x
-A freemarker script that helps you in writing freemarker templates or ADTs code.
+A freemarker script that renders a Debug Bar (like <a href="https://github.com/php-debugbar/php-debugbar" target="_blank">PHP Debug Bar</a>) and helps you in writing freemarker templates' or ADTs' code, allowing you to display user's log message, request parameters, session attributes and a dump of `.data_model` object.
 Not tested on liferay versions above the 7.0.x.
 For security purposes the debug bar is visible only to Omniadmin.

 <img width="691" height="225" alt="image" src="https://github.com/user-attachments/assets/623fdae1-b1f8-4d9d-9675-efd6bbdaf813" />